FOSSClass/AbantOS-Elive/README.md

 [elive-tools](https://github.com/Elive/elive-tools) are a set of handy and useful tools by Elive, for specialty use in the [Elive project]()

 * audio-configurator
-    - configure individual alsa cards
+    - configure individual audio cards
-* bkp (save states)
+* bkp (incremental backup of directories with patching and comparison features)
 * elivepaste (pastebin)
 * waitfor
     - waits on the shell for a process that terminates and exits, its pretty useful for do things like: $ waitfor rebuild-packages && rebuild-iso
 * user-manager
-* make-cookies-with-chocolate
+* email-sender (friendly and fast email sender for cli with html templates and attachments that uses mutt and gmail in the backend)
+* git-watcher (and amazing and extremely handy git tool to watch and import commits with multi-user features)

 ## Enlightenment Foundation Linux (EFL) Components

 1. **Evas**
     - Core scene graph and rendering
-2. **Elina**
+2. **Eina**
     - Data strucures and low level helpers
 3. **Edje**
     - UI layout & animation data files for themes
 4. **Eet**
     - Data (de)serialization and storage
 5. **Ecore**
-    - Core loop and system abstractions like x11
+    - Core loops, system abstractions and x11
 6. **Efreet**
     - Freedesktop.org standards handling
 7. **Eldbus**